thesephist/zerotocode/content/milestones/introduction-to-html.md

 <p>He is also on Twitter, at @thesephist.</p>
 {{</highlight>}}

-CSS gives us a _huge_ amoutn of freedom as web designers and developers to express our creativity on the canvas of the web, and once you get a grasp of the basics from above, you can create lots of interesting designs.
+CSS gives us a _huge_ amount of freedom as web designers and developers to express our creativity on the canvas of the web, and once you get a grasp of the basics from above, you can create lots of interesting designs.

 We'll explore more and more CSS properties as we move forward, so there's no need to learn every property now.
 For this milestone, take the last sample above, copy-paste it into a Codeframe, and try these changes: